Cub Scout Pinewood Derby

 Specifications

-The finished car must use all nine pieces and must meet our specifications (included in the instructions supplied with each kit).
-Each of these 7 specifications will be measured on each car at Weigh-In:
+The finished car must use all nine pieces and meet our specifications (included in the instructions supplied with each kit).
+Each of these seven specifications will be measured on each car at Weigh-In:

 - Weight: not more than 5.0 ounces